 Ann Pryer, one of the partners of Sharman Law said: “Whilst we are proud to have secured this accreditation, it is our clients and staff who are the main beneficiaries.
 They can be assured that the way we manage the practice has their interests at heart and runs efficiently.
 There is a lot of choice in the legal service market, but being Lexcel accredited demonstrates our commitment to client care and best practice.”

-Lucy Scott-Moncrieff, President of the Law Society of England & Wales said: “Gaining and maintaining Lexcel is no mean feat.
-There are many facets of being a Lexcel accredited law firm, including Client Care.
-A commitment to customer service in today’s ever more competitive legal services market is vital.
+Andrew Caplen, President of the Law Society of England & Wales, said, “Gaining and maintaining this accreditation is no mean feat.
+There are many facets of being a Lexcel accredited law firm, including client care.
+A commitment to customer service in today’s evermore competitive legal services market is vital.

 “By undergoing the rigorous Lexcel application and assessment process practices can show the positive steps they are taking to help clients in the increasingly diverse complicated legal services market.

 The scheme is a beacon of quality to clients and potential clients alike.”